welcomebrand/Starter-Kit/README.md

 ##Getting set up in your working directory / theme folder

-You will need to install the various Grunt tasks we use so in terminal navigate to the project directory, and run `npm install`:
+You will need to install the various Grunt tasks we use so in terminal cd to the project directory, and run `npm install`:

 ###The basic tasks it performs are: